 Engineers no longer maintain billing conditionals scattered throughout the codebase.
 Entitlement logic lives in a centralized layer that stays aligned with how you package and sell the product.

-GTM can launch trials, add add-ons, and adjust packaging without waiting on engineering releases, while product behavior remains consistent.
+Growth teams can launch trials, issue credits, use paywalls, and create packages without waiting on engineering releases, while product behavior remains consistent.

 SaaS pricing and packaging should be reviewed whenever product usage, customer segments, or sales motion change.
 Updates often follow new feature launches, shifts in usage patterns, or expansion into enterprise accounts.
-Most companies adjust tiers, limits, or add-ons before changing core price points.
+Mature companies usually change pricing and packaging once a year, while early-stage startups can update more often.

 SaaS pricing defines how customers pay, including the pricing model, value metric, and price points.
 SaaS packaging defines what customers receive at each level, such as features, usage limits, seats, credits, and add-ons.
 Pricing controls revenue mechanics, while packaging controls product access.